Breast cancer

 If you notice a breast lump or abnormality, it is normally investigated by ‘triple assessment’, (also called the triple test).
 This is considered the gold standard approach and includes a combination of:

-- 1. History & Clinical Breast Exam (CBE)
+- 1. History & Clinical Breast Examination (CBE)

 - 2. Breast imaging (such as breast ultrasound and/or mammography and MRI in certain cases)